Aidan Sezer: 2020

 Sezer made 16 appearances for Huddersfield in the 2020 Super League season as the club missed out on the finals.

 2021

-In round 5 of the 2021 Super League season, Sezer scored two tries and kicked two goals as Huddersfield defeated Leeds 14-13 to claim their first win of the year.
+In round 5 of the 2021 Super League season, Sezer scored two tries and kicked two goals as Huddersfield defeated Leeds 14–13 to claim their first win of the year.

-On 25 June 2021 he played for the Combined Nations All Stars in their 26-24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.
+On 25 June 2021 he played for the Combined Nations All Stars in their 26–24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England's 2021 Rugby League World Cup preparation.

 On 19 July, it was announced that Sezer would leave Huddersfield at the end of 2021 to take up a two-year deal with eight time Super League Champions Leeds.

 2022

-In round 1 of the 2022 Super League season, Sezer made his club debut for Leeds in their 22-20 loss against Warrington.
+In round 1 of the 2022 Super League season, Sezer made his club debut for Leeds in their 22–20 loss against Warrington.

+Sezer missed the clubs 2022 Super League Grand Final loss against St Helens R.F.C. due to failing concussion protocols.

+2023

+On 21 August, Sezer signed a one-year deal to join the Wests Tigers ahead of the 2024 NRL season.

+Sezer played a total of 19 games for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.

+2024

+In round 2, Sezer made his club debut for the Wests Tigers in their loss against Canberra.
+In round 4, he kicked the winning field goal for the Wests Tigers as they upset Parramatta 17-16.
+In round 9, Sezer was placed on report but not sin-binned for a supposed hip-drop on Joshua Curran in the Tigers' 22-14 loss against the Canterbury-Bankstown Bulldogs.
+NRL head of football operations Graham Annesley would later state that Sezer's tackle was not a hip-drop, while also stating that Sezer should have been binned for dangerous contact instead.
+Sezer was later suspended for 4 weeks after the incident.

+Sezer played 17 games for the Wests Tigers throughout the 2024 NRL season as the club finished with the wooden spoon for a third consecutive year.

+On 12 September 2024 it was reported that he had signed for Hull F.C. in the Super League on a two-year deal.

+2025

+In round 1 of the 2025 Super League season, Sezer made his club debut for Hull F.C. in their upset victory over Catalans Dragons.

+Sezer played 25 games for Hull F.C. in the 2025 Super League season as the club finished 7th on the table.